How it Works

 The Personalized Elementary Path may be a good fit for your family if:

 - Parent is able to be the primary teacher

 - Family desires a more personalized approach to the student's education

 Yes.
 Students and their parent meet with the TOR every 20 days (either virtually or in person) to turn in work samples, so the TOR can ensure that learning is happening in the home.

-Yes.
-Every student is able to participate in community activities and field trips.
+Yes!
+Every student is able to participate in community activities, clubs, enrichment opportunities, and field trips.
 To learn more, view our Get Involved pages.

 If you have more than one student in TK-6th grade on the Personalized Elementary path, they will have the same Teacher of Record.
 Any additional students in 7th-12th grade will have a different ToR.